 For more information on Dash, please refer to our Whitepaper

 article.Motivation for change

-Since 2015, Dash Core Inc. has become one of the leading companies on the cryptocurrency market.
-From the beginning of the project to late 2016, Dash Core Inc. was a team of only 10 people, mostly volunteers.
-In late 2017, the IT department had 35+ staff, and the business team (marketing, communication, business devs, HR, etc.) had 18.
+Since 2015, Dash Core Inc. has become one of the leading companies in the cryptocurrency market.
+From the beginning of the project to late 2016, Dash Core Inc. was a team of only a few people, mostly volunteers.
+In late 2017, the IT department had growth four times with permanent staff, and the business team is doubled (marketing, communication, business devs, HR, etc.).

 As the company has been rapidly evolving, it faced typical growth issues:

 - The organizational structure, business processes, and roles were not fully formalized.

 - Communication was ineffective, both internal and external.

 - Resources were distributed inefficiently, with team members involved in too many parallel projects, or relocated between projects with no schedule.

 - Key stakeholders were overwhelmed with multiple roles.